 Why is Texas so popular?

-Top Texas cities for real estate investors
+Top Texas cities for long-term rental properties

 While there are tons of rental properties with huge potential in Texas, the state is so large that it’s necessary to narrow down where to start looking.
 Some Texas markets are poised for skyrocketing growth, while others are beginning to plateau or never really took off in the first place.
 Being informed on this can mean the difference between buying a property with plenty of space to increase in value, or one that’s going to lose money and struggle to be filled — so let’s take a look at the best markets in Texas for real estate investors.